sqlballs/MicrosoftFabricPre-Con/fabricoverview/06 - Microsoft Fabric DevOps.md

 The design of such a complex structure requires an engineering mindset, though it can be one of the most creative and rewarding IT architecture efforts.
 [You can find a comprehensive general guide for creating a Data Architecture here.](https://learn.microsoft.com/en-us/azure/architecture/data-guide/)

-There are a few decisions to make as you bring your solution design.
+There are a few decisions to make as you bring your solution design:

 - One of your first steps is to enable Microsoft Fabric for your Tenant.
 [You can find the process for that here.](https://learn.microsoft.com/en-us/fabric/admin/fabric-switch)
 - Next, you need to understand the licensing model for using the solution.
 [You can find more information on that here.](https://learn.microsoft.com/en-us/fabric/enterprise/licenses)